enfrte/LangLearnParser/src/tutorials/kotava_beginner.md

 velik >> child (2-13 years old)

 Helen is pintik tid rumeikya >> Helen and the baby are girls.
-Smith weltik tir gadikye >> Mr. Smith is the father.
+Smith weltikye tir gadikye >> Mr. Smith is the father.
-Smith weltik tir gadikya >> Mrs. Smith is the mother.
+Smith weltikya tir gadikya >> Mrs. Smith is the mother.
 John tir velik >> John is a child.
 Helen tir velik >> Helen is a child.
 Pintik tir rumeik >> The baby is a child.